Zazzle Image Guidelines

 How do I design for Dark Apparel?

 To design your dark apparel shirt, start with our powerful Apparel Design Tool where you can add multiple images, and text in hundreds of fonts and colors to your shirt.
-Once you have started your shirt, simply select a dark-colored shirt as your style within the style selector tool on the right-hand side of the product page.
+Once you have started your shirt, simply select a dark-colored shirt as your style within the style selector tool on the right-hand side of the product page desktop, or below the image on mobile.

 Designing for Dark Apparel

 When designing for dark apparel, you now have the ability to specify which parts of your image should be transparent, and which parts should actually be printed as 'white'.
 After you've added an image to your design, click on the 'More' button in the design tool and use the 'show whites as transparent' checkbox (see illustration above).
 Note, this checkbox is not available for light apparel.

 What is the best size and resolution for a light apparel design?